 What’s a wedding without flowers?
-Even if you’re more of a greenery gal or prefer more of an interior design approach, blooms will pop up a few times on your wedding day (most commonly in your bouquet and boutonnieres, as well as in centerpieces or as altar decor).
-But just because they’re a popular choice doesn’t mean wedding flowers don’t come with their own set of questions!
-We’ve got four big ones, and the expert answers to go with them.
+Even if you’re a greenery gal or prefer more of an interior design approach, blooms will pop up a few times on your wedding day (most commonly in your bouquet and boutonnieres, as well as in centerpieces or as altar décor).
+But just because they’re a popular choice doesn’t mean wedding flowers don’t come with their own set of questions.
+From cost concerns to who gets the honor of having their own arrangement, we've been asked every floral question imaginable and learned a few tricks of the trade along the way.
+We’ve narrowed it down to four big ones, and the expert answers to go with them.

 If you’re using flowers, the list of who gets them might be longer than you’d expect.
 In addition to the bride, bridesmaids, groom, and groomsmen, you’ll need personal flowers for your mothers and fathers, your officiant, ushers, and the flower girl and ring bearer.
 Some couples also choose to honor other family members (think grandparents) with fresh blooms, too.
 For the women, you can provide a small nosegay, a wrist corsage, or even a floral clip that attaches to their clutch.
 For the men, boutonnieres are traditional, though those for the officiant, ushers, and ring bearer might be smaller than those for the men in the wedding party.